 Even though I save around $75 per week by cooking meals at home, I still like to stay in touch with friends over Saturday morning brunch or the occasional burger night.
 That’s why I keep an eye out for “buy-one-get-one-free” and other deeply discounted specials at restaurants.

 On Mondays, I can enjoy three tacos for $4 at a local bar.
 On Fridays, I take home a barbecued half-chicken for $3.99 from a nearby market.
 In just one month of careful mail sorting, I also scored $3 off a salad at Wendy’s, two noodle meals for the price of one, a free burrito and a $2 discount at a popular breakfast spot.

-- Take advantage of free trials at fitness centers.
+4. Take advantage of free trials at fitness centers

-If you like to work out at home, download a workout app or sign up for free trials such as 30 days of free yoga offered by Yoga International.
+If you like to work out at home, download a workout app or sign up for free trials like 30 days of free yoga offered by Yoga International.

 Pro tip: If you have to enroll for the free trial with a credit card deposit, don’t forget to cancel before it expires to avoid being billed.

 When family and friends visit, you can’t help but blow through money dining out and showing them the town.
-However, not every sight you show your guests has to cost money.
+But not every sight you show your guests has to cost money.

 In Kansas City, I can take visitors on free tours of Hallmark’s world headquarters, the Harley Davidson factory and Boulevard Brewery.
 The Nelson-Atkins Museum of Art, a world-renowned museum, and Kemper Museum of Contemporary Art both have free admission.

 Pro tip: A quick online search can show you what’s free in your own community.
 You may even be able to find free outdoor concerts and music festivals.
 Bring some lawn chairs and a cooler of food and drink (if allowed) and have a great time for next to nothing.